Presentations and Panels

 Tom Topolski, president of Louis Berger's international operating company, delivered a keynote speech as the International Road Federation (IRF) vice-chair at the 12th Annual South East Europe Transport Observatory (SEETO) Meeting of Ministers in Brussels.
 IRF partnered with SEETO to connect transport decision-makers with economic actors to promote an informed policy debate, encouraging reflection around new partnership models.
 This year’s meeting highlighted the role of public-private partnerships in tackling road planning and safety challenges.

-Technical Innovation and Youth Education in Kuwait: Our CEO Jim Stamatis shares takeaways from the Foreign Affairs Gulf Economic Update at the Council of Foreign Relations in New York City.
+Technical Innovation and Youth Education in Kuwait: On LinkedIn Pulse, our CEO Jim Stamatis shares takeaways from the Foreign Affairs Gulf Economic Update at the Council of Foreign Relations in New York City.

 Abdulai Fofanah, principal engineer with the environmental disaster management services team, presented at the 2015 Watershed Management Symposium held in Reston, Virginia.
 His presentation was titled, “Modeling the potential impact of watershed development on reservoir watershed runoff and safe yield using GIS-based SWAT model."
 The conference, hosted by the American Society of Civil Engineers - Environmental and Water Resources Institute (ASCE-EWRI) marks the 50th anniversary of the Watershed Management Symposium, and brings together engineers, hydrologists, soil scientists, foresters, environmentalists and decision makers to discuss vital watershed issues.